sledorze/morphic-ts/README.md

 ### Config inference

-Config inference has been modified and now requires wrapping those in an object spread.
+Config inference has been modified and now requires wrapping those in an object spread (due to a typescript - or a developper - limitation).

 Before